Find out about how you can cope with diarrhoea caused by cancer or its treatment.

 The skin around your back passage (anus) can become very sore and may even break down if you have severe diarrhoea.
 These tips may help:

-- use unscented baby wipes instead of toilet paper to wipe yourself after you’ve been to the toilet
+- use soft toilet paper or damp cotton wool to wipe yourself after you’ve been to the toilet

 - have a warm bath to help soothe pain and help with healing – do this a few times a day if necessary

 - pat the area dry with a soft towel after a shower or bath – don’t rub

 - ask your doctor or nurse about soothing creams, such as E45, vaseline, or zinc cream to apply around your anus

 - cotton underwear will help to keep the area ventilated – nylon and polyester can make you sweat and cause even more soreness

 Being prepared when you go out